Karen Martin, M.A., Clinical Psychology

 Jessica Anest, B.A.

-Jessica Anest serves as the administrative assistant for the Learning Partners Program and the Office of Learning Support and Disability Services (OLSDS).
+Jessica Anest serves as the administrative assistant for the Learning Partners Program and the Accessibility Services Office.
 Anest accepted a position at Louisburg College in June 2011.
-She manages reception and telephone inquiries, coordinates mailings, maintains student files, and offers the Director and Learning Specialists any support necessary for the OLSDS to run efficiently.
+She manages reception and telephone inquiries, coordinates mailings, maintains student files, and offers the Director and Learning Specialists any support necessary for Accessibility Services to run efficiently.

 In May of 2010, Anest graduated with a B.A. in English from the University of Mobile in Mobile, Alabama, magna cum laude.
 She also completed the Honors program at her university, and was an officer in the National English Honor Society.